-- •Computer Science courses may have limited enrollment. - Courses requiring special approval must be approved by the undergraduate Associate Chair of the student's home department.
+- •Computer Science courses may have limited enrollment. - •Courses requiring special approval must be approved by the undergraduate Associate Chair of the student's home department. - Enrolment in ROB311H1 and ROB313H1 limited to Engineering Science students

 SELF-INITIATED MINORS

 Students may be eligible to receive acknowledgement of an Arts and Science minor upon completion of its associated course requirements within specific disciplines (political science, cinema studies etc.).
 Information regarding minor requirements for each discipline may be found in the Arts and Science Calendar.
 A student must complete all requirements within nine calendar years of first registration, exclusive of mandatory absences from their program.